Ashizian/Projects/Python/Minifight/README.md

+PYTHON 3.10.4
-0.5.8
+VERSION 0.5.8

-Minifight is a minimalist fighting game for Terminal.
+Minifight is a minimalist fighting game for your Terminal.
-Made by Ashizian
+Made by Ashizian.

 ### How to play